Host plants:

 Life cycle:

-The eggs are attached to the base of the food plant or stones, etc. The caterpillar overwinters in the egg (Nel 1985).
-I observed half to fully-grown larvae in shelters of webbed leaves on the tips of the shoots of Phlomis herba-venti in the French Provence between mid and late May 2007.
-The flight time is much elongated.
+I recorded half to fully-grown larvae in shelters of webbed leaves on the tips of the shoots of Phlomis herba-venti in the French Provence between mid and late May 2007.
+The flight time is much elongated (June to early or mid-October).
 Most individuals fly late and prior to mid-July apparently only a few adults are on the wing.
 In the Crau, I met newly hatched butterflies in late July/early Augusta at a few meters above sea level.
 From then on and in the whole month of August is the main flight period of this species.

 The late flight time is achieved as in Pyrgus cirsii by a dormancy of the mature caterpillar.
 Around the beginning of June, it spins the later pupal cocoon (while Pyrgus cirsii obviously creates a new housing at the end of dormancy) between leaves of the host plant, usually a few decimeters above the ground (heat escape).
 Here it usually rests for one to two months (breeding observation), in order to pupate in July or even early August.
 The major emergence occurred in the breeding to the brink of July/August and correlates well with the field results.